 *Applications will be reviewed upon receipt and on a rolling basis beginning December 1.
 Review will continue until a cohort fills (20 people) on or before the February 15th deadline.
 It is recommended that you apply before the deadline.

-The program offers students stipends to assist with costs associated with Learning Journeys.
+The track offers students stipends to assist with costs associated with Learning Journeys.
 The amount of the stipends is based on individual student’s geographical location and situation (e.g. students who are UH employees using tuition waivers cannot receive stipends).

 During the two book end summers, participants experience STEMS² via a series of “Learning Journeys” that engage learners in place and culture-based integrated experience/service learning experiences.
 Travel, accommodations and some food costs are subsidized by the program.